ConvLab/ConvLab-2/README.md

 #### Multi-domain Cross-lingual Dialog State Tracking Task
 1. Extend ConvLab-2 with your code, and submit up to 5 results.
 In the main directory, please create a directory called `multiwoz-dst` or `crosswoz-dst` or both, based on your selected task(s), and include your prediction results with the name `submission[1-5]`.
-2. Zip it and submit.
+2. Zip them and submit.

 **If you are participating both tasks, you can submit one zip file with the results of both tasks together**.